 Meloni’s far-right views don’t end with LGBTQ+ rights.
 Most notably her position on immigration, particularly from Muslim countries, shares many similarities with the far-right approach in the United States.
 The same goes for her views on vaccines, COVID-19, and abortion.
 These similarities might explain why she has received praise from Republican politicians such as Sen. Ted Cruz and Rep. Marjorie Taylor Greene.
 Tucker Carlson and Steve Bannon have also expressed their support for Meloni.

-If Meloni’s presumptive rise to prime minister of Italy is any indication of the rise of far-right sentiment in Europe, LGBTQ+ folks should be watching Italy very very closely.
+If Meloni’s presumptive rise to Italian prime minister is any indication of the rise of far-right sentiment in Europe, LGBTQ+ folks should be watching Italy very very closely.